Hog-CERN/Hog/README.md

 ## Vivado IP handling
 Git hooks to ignore locally ignore xml files
+All IPs should be sotred in the path:

+    Repo/IP path

+This is done to have a single path for the updload/downald of artefacts in Hog-CI.

 # HDL repository structure and methodology
 This repository (Hog) should be included as a submodule into your HDL repository.